-Multiphoton imaging: A Chameleon Ultra II Ti:Saphire femtosecond pulsed laser (Coherent) was coupled to a custom built multiphoton microscope.
-The shortest optical path was used to steer the laser to a galvanometric mirrors (6215HB, Cambridge Technologies) based scanning system.
+A Chameleon Ultra II Ti:Saphire femtosecond pulsed laser (Coherent) was coupled to a custom-built multiphoton microscope.
+The shortest optical path was used to steer the laser to a galvanometric mirror (6215HB, Cambridge Technologies) based scanning system.
 The scanning head projected the incident laser beam (930 nm) through a scan lens (50 mm FL) and tube lens (300 mm FL) so as to fill the back aperture of the objective (Olympus 25X, 1.05 NA).
-A Hamamatsu modified H7422-40 photomultiplier tube was used as photo-detector and a Pockels cell (350-80 BK, 302RM driver, ConOptics) as laser power modulator.
-The current output of the PMT was transformed to voltage, amplified (SR570, Stanford Instruments), and digitized using a data acquisition board that also controlled the scanning system (PCI 6115, National Instruments).
+A Hamamatsu modified H7422-40 photomultiplier tube was used as a photo-detector and a Pockels cell (350-80 BK, 302RM driver, ConOptics) as a laser power modulator.
+The current output of the PMT was transformed to voltage, amplified (SR570, Stanford Instruments), and digitized using a data acquisition board that also controlled the scanning system (PCI 6115.
+National Instruments).
 Image acquisition and scanning were controlled using custom-written software in LabView (National Instruments).
-Using submicroscopic beads (0.5 $\mu$ m) and a 1.05 NA, 25X Olympus objective, the point spread function (PSF) was calculated x-y (1.0 μm FWHM) and z (2.0 μm FWHM).
-Cortical bulbar feedback activity was sampled at 16 Hz (160 x 128 pixels, FOV size 48 x 48 $\mu$ m, 0.30-0.38 $\mu$ m pixel size) for ~ 6 seconds per trial.
-Sound produced by the galvo-mirrors at the scan frequencies employed fell out of the mouse audible range (< 1 KHz), and was therefore unlikely to provide extra cue for solving the task.
+Using submicroscopic beads (0.5 μm) and a 1.05 NA.
+25× Olympus objective, the point spread function (PSF) was calculated x-y (1.0 μm FWHM) and z (2.0 μm FWHM).
+Cortical bulbar feedback activity was sampled at 16 Hz (160 $\times$ 128 pixels, FOV size 48 $\times$ 48 $\mu$ m, $0.30-0.38 \,\mu\text{m}$ pixel size) for ~6 s per trial.
+The sound produced by the galvo-mirrors at the scan frequencies employed fell out of the mouse audible range (<1 KHz), and was therefore unlikely to provide an extra cue for solving the task.
 Mice were imaged between 4-to-6 weeks after the AAV injections.
+We sampled multiple fields of view distributed rostro-caudally and medial-laterally throughout the dorsal aspect of the olfactory bulb.
+Imaged fields of view were located 200-300 μm below the bulb surface, just below the mitral cell layer, and spanning the internal plexiform layer and the dorsal edge of the granule cell layer (Supplementary Fig. 2e, f).